shensimeteor/TheJobSolver/README.md

 6. "company": company, shown in Indeed.com job list
 7. "job_location":  location of the job, shown in Indeed.com job list
 8. "job_description":  the long description.
+9. "job_description_cleaned": JD in a list containing words sans stop words and other special characters.

 #### Literature Review: